LieBtrau/digital-walkie-talkie/SoftwareModem/SoftwareModem.md

 0 packets decoded in 0.247 seconds.
 121.3 x realtime
 ```

-This mode probably doesn't work on VHF/UHF mobile transceivers.
+This mode doesn't work on VHF/UHF mobile transceivers (tested with USB-soundcard and built-in soundcard of laptop)

 ----

 # Aicodix modem - Rattlegram - Ribbit
-This is the modem used in [Rattlegram](https://play.google.com/store/apps/details?id=com.aicodix.rattlegram&gl=US&pli=1)
+This is the modem used in [Rattlegram](https://play.google.com/store/apps/details?id=com.aicodix.rattlegram&gl=US&pli=1).
 To build it, have a look at the [installation instructions](#Installation-instructions) below, but checkout the `master`-branch instead of the `short`-branch.

 Andreas Spiess made [a video about Rattlegram](https://www.youtube.com/watch?v=ubPP48ojJ3E).